apache/incubator-taverna-site/content/documentation/videos/index.md

 A set of
-   [videos that accompany the User Manual](http://www.mygrid.org.uk/dev/wiki/display/taverna/Videos) are also available to show how particular task can be done in Taverna.
+   [videos that accompany the User Manual](http://www.mygrid.org.uk/dev/wiki/display/taverna/Videos) are also available to show how particular tasks can be done in Taverna.